My little son has had issues with cavities from the time he was 1 1/2 years old.

 Our pediatric dentist wanted me to wipe my son’s tooth every night once he stopped nursing and fell asleep.
 Well, that’s just not practical — I’m not going to wake up a baby that finally fell asleep!

 I went home torn about what to do — I wasn’t willing to give up nursing my son.
 He was nowhere near ready to be weaned, and I wanted him to keep having all the health benefits he received from being breastfed.
 So I researched if breastfeeding really caused my son’s cavities — and found no evidence for that.
+Women need to make sure to know how to check for lumps to avoid breast cancer from going unnoticed.

 If breast milk caused cavities, you’d find cavities in all mammals, but that is not the case.
 Wild animals don’t have problems with cavities.